Frequently asked questions

 Who sets the CTP premiums?

-As from 1 October 2000, licensed CTP insurers determine the rates within a range set by the Motor Accident Insurance Commission.
+As from 1 October 2000, licensed CTP insurers determine premium rates every quarter within an upper and lower limit set by the Motor Accident Insurance Commission.

 Can I change my CTP insurer?